boazsegev/plezi/websocket chatroom.md

 end
 ```

-Actually, some tasks are so common - like sending text in our HTTP response - that Anorexic can helps us along.
+Actually, some tasks are so common - like sending text in our HTTP response - that Plezi can helps us along.
 If our method should return a String object, that String will be appended to the response.

 Let's rewrite our `index` method to make it cleaner: